SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 Currently, we are running a StackApp, [called Heat Detector](http://stackapps.com/questions/7001/), using both regular expressions and NLP (Natural Language Processing) on all your comments.
 The goal of this project is to identify automatically offensive comments left throughout Stack Overflow.
 Earlier this year, [we asked for a dump of abusive comments](http://meta.stackoverflow.com/questions/326494/can-i-have-a-dump-of-rude-abusive-comments) and, together with manual classifying on _a lot_ of comments, we are now testing this application.

 The flame-out comments from new users are often easy to classify but, every single day, we see a continuous flow of borderline rude comments from the regular users of Stack Overflow.
-Here's a sample. **Please note**: the following are sanitized comments (pings have been removed) but they were selected because of their frequent appearence on the site (or variations of them).
+Here's a sample. **PLEASE NOTE**: the following are sanitized comments (pings have been removed) but they were hand-picked because of their frequent appearence on the site (or variations of them) and are comments with declined non-constructive flags, comments by high-rep users and one is a comment from a moderator (later edited to be less offensive). **PLEASE NOTE AGAIN**: those handful comments are not presented to unearth flame wars!

 > This shows remarkably little effort.